-The attendant's role should be observed by all confined spaces workers.
+The attendant's role should be observed by all confined space workers.
 Attendants are located outside of confined space work areas and must remain on duty at all times during entry operations.
 Specifically, attendants must oversee:

-- Number of entrants: it is the attendant's responsibility to maintain accurate confined space worker count. - Hazard recognition: attendants must know and be able to recognize all confined space potential hazards.
+- Number of entrants: it is the attendant's responsibility to maintain accurate confined space worker count. - Hazard recognition: attendants must know and be able to recognise all confined space potential hazards.
 In addition, attendants must monitor all confined space work area conditions both inside and outside to determine if confined space occupation is safe. - Coordinate rescue: if workers are overcome, attendants must order all workers from the confined space, summon help and coordinate all necessary rescue efforts.
 Help may come from in-house rescue, emergency services or community emergency response teams.

 - Communications: attendants must maintain effective and continuous contact with all confined space entrants during entry.
-In addition, attendants must order all entrants out of the space when: - Conditions occur that are not allowed per entry permits. - Attendants notice behavioral changes in entrants. - Uncontrolled hazards within permit spaces occur. - Attendants notice conditions outside permit spaces that could endanger work area entrants. - An attendant must leave his/her post in the event that another confined space monitored by that attendant has an emergency. - Securing the area: attendants are also charged with keeping unauthorized personnel from entering the area.
+In addition, attendants must order all entrants out of the space when: - Conditions occur that are not allowed per entry permits. - · Attendants notice behavioural changes in entrants. - Uncontrolled hazards within permit spaces occur. - Attendants notice conditions outside permit spaces that could endanger work area entrants. - Securing the area: attendants are also charged with keeping unauthorized personnel from entering the area.
 If unauthorized personnel enter confined space area vicinity, attendants bear responsibility to instruct them to leave.
 If unauthorized personnel enter confined space work areas, attendants must notify entrants as well as supervisory personnel of their presence.

 Attendants may perform non-entry rescues as specified by company rescue procedure.
 Under no circumstances should attendants ever enter confined spaces.
-More than 60% of all confined space fatalities occur because attendants or unauthorized persons rush into hazardous environments without protective equipment.
+More than 60% of all confined space fatalities occur because attendants or unauthorised persons rush into hazardous environments without protective equipment.